This article contains affiliate links to relevant products.

 Creating music involves a series of steps that come before and after recording the song in the vocal booth.
 One very important step in the process of music-making is mastering the audio.
 Before any song is released onto platforms and distributed, the song, EP or album should go through a mastering engineer.

-It seems to be more common knowledge what a music producer or even a sound engineer does but often, the objective of sending audio to a mastering engineer eludes most people so what does a mastering engineer actually do?
+It’s common knowledge what a music producer or even a sound engineer does but often, sending audio for mastering engineering eludes most people so what is mastering?
+What does a mastering engineer actually do?

 In the earlier years of music production, a mastering engineer’s role was to transfer master mixes to wax so they could be used for mass vinyl production and distribution.
 With rapid advancements in music technology, the functions of a mastering engineer go beyond just making wax masters.

-Today, a mastering engineer is required to learn mastering techniques and skills that enable them polish and enhance tracks that form a song or an album to sounds great played from any source – whether it’s an iPod or a large speaker system.
+Today, a mastering engineer is required to learn mastering audio techniques and skills that enable them polish and enhance tracks that form a song or an album to sounds great played from any source – whether it’s an iPod or a large speaker system.

-Mastering audio to give it that refined and polished sound requires that the mastering engineers use a combination of analogue and digital tools to compress or limit sound, apply or adjust EQ, enhance stereo imagery and much more.
+Mastering audio gives that refined and polished sound which requires mastering engineering with a combination of analogue and digital tools to compress or limit sound, apply or adjust EQ, enhance stereo imagery and much more.

 Without mastering audio, the volume across devices would vary, such that an audio mix might sound louder from one device to the next.
 A mastering engineer controls the overall volume thus ensuring that the music is played at a consistent volume via any playback device.